 Maresin and resolvin, produced by the body from omega-3 fatty acids, can help repair tissue damaged by periodontal disease.
 A recent study shows that even in the presence of inflammation they stimulate periodontal ligament stem cells.
 The periodontal ligament is one of the structures lost in severe cases of the disease.

 The study was part of the PhD research of Emmanuel Albuquerque de Souza at the University of São Paulo’s Dental School (FO-USP) in Brazil and was conducted at the Forsyth Institute, an affiliate of the Harvard School of Dental Medicine in the United States, with a scholarship from FAPESP (São Paulo Research Foundation ).

-“It destroys the tissues that maintain and secure the teeth in the mouth, and although treatment with stem cells stimulates regeneration of these structures in studies performed in vitro and in experimental animals, it doesn’t work so well in humans because of inflammation,” said Emmanuel Albuquerque de Souza of FO-USP, who conducted the study at Forsyth as part of his PhD research.
+Local inflammation is one of the most challenging aspects of the treatment of periodontal disease.
+“It destroys the tissues that maintain and secure the teeth in the mouth, and although treatment with stem cells stimulates regeneration of these structures in studies performed in vitro and in experimental animals, it doesn’t work so well in humans because of inflammation,” Souza said.

 Based on previous research demonstrating the action of maresin and resolvin in periodontal regeneration, the group created two in vitro environments for stem cells, one representing inflamed tissue full of pro-inflammatory cytokines, and the other simulating the inflammation resolution stage.